 Canadian Blood Services National Public Cord Blood Bank

-Canadian Blood Services' National Public Cord Blood Bank will be collecting donated cord blood from volunteering mothers across Canada at designated collection hospitals.
+Canadian Blood Services' National Public Cord Blood Bank collects donated cord blood from volunteering mothers across Canada at designated collection hospitals.
 As part of Canadian Blood Services' OneMatch Stem Cell and Marrow Network, the data from all banked cord blood donations will be listed and available to all Canadian patients currently searching for an unrelated stem cell match.
 This same data will also be uploaded into an international database of publicly banked cord blood donations from cord blood banks worldwide for all patients in need of an unrelated donor.

 Who can donate cord blood?